SNEE-ICS/PrimaryCareDemandAndCapacity/PelicanWebsite/content/capacity-analysis/appointments_attended.md

 <br><br>

 ## Data Sources
-The primary data for this analysis is derived from the extensive appointments dataset provided by NHS England, spanning from April 2021 to August 2023.
-While FY21 and FY22 were based on complete annual data, the assessment for FY23 is limited to the available data from April to August.
+The primary data for this analysis is derived from the extensive appointments dataset provided by NHS England, spanning from March 2022 to August 2024.
+While FY22 and FY23 were based on complete annual data, the assessment for FY24 is limited to the available data from April to August.
 <table>
     <thead>
         <tr>